nbishdev/ns-3-stuff/README.md

 # ns-3-stuff
-ns-3 presentation & tutorial(s) for the on-line school at the [SEMANTIC H2020 project](https://fogus.gr/semantic/)
+ns-3 presentation & tutorial(s) for the on-line school at the [SEMANTIC H2020 project](https://fogus.gr/semantic/) on 2021-02-19